Java Programming Day 7

 }

-• Shows how to access and modify elements in a 2D array by row and column indices.
+• You can access and modify elements by specifying row and column indices.

-3. TelephonePad: 2D Char Array Representing a Phone Keypad
+3️⃣ TelephonePad: Representing a Phone Keypad with a 2D Char Array

 javaCopyEditpublic class TelephonePad {